 James Surls Sculpture “Tree and Three Flowers” Houston

-The James Surls Sculpture titled “Tree and Three Flowers” can be found just south of Westheimer Road on Kirby Drive in Houston, Texas.
+The James Surls Sculpture titled “Tree and Three Flowers” can be found just south of Westheimer Road at 2727 Kirby Drive, Houston, Texas 77098.

 The Surls sculpture is another example of the beautiful representation of public art seen in so many places in and around the Houston Metro Area.
 It certainly adds to the beauty of our fair city!

 This particular sculptural piece of art was commissioned by the Upper Kirby District Foundation.
 Monies have also been set aside to maintain this bronze and stainless steel beauty.

 Positioned on an esplanade of a busy street with commercial buildings surrounding this sculpture, many people each day get to see and enjoy it.
 It has been reported that approximately 50,000 vehicles a day pass by this three dimensional artistic shape which rises up to a height of 38 feet from its base.

 People in offices which rise high above it can also look down upon this artistic embodiment representing tree branches and flowers in a vase.

 James Surls is a well known modernist artist born in Texas and now living in Carbondale, Colorado.
 He received his bachelor’s degree from Sam Houston State University in Huntsville, Texas.
 His Master of Fine Arts degree came from the prestigious Cranbrook Academy of Art in Michigan.
 A former professor at the University of Houston, James Surls founded the Lawndale Art Center here.

 I found it interesting to read from author Kathy M. Slaughter that the bronze vase-like base was made using a foundry in Loveland, Colorado.
 A very active bronze sculpture making community exists there and the town is filled to the brim with public art.
 Click here to see numerous photos of those bronze sculptures gracing local parks.